patshaughnessy/patshaughnessy.github.io/posts/2019-10-07-how-rust-makes-error-handling-part-of-thelanguage.markdown

 <pre class="console">
-error[E0599]: no method named `read_to_string` found for type `std::result::Result<std::fs::File, std::io::Error>` in the current scope
+error[E0599]: no method named `read_to_string` found for type `std::result::Result&lt;std::fs::File, std::io::Error>` in the current scope
 </pre>

 What?
 What is the Rust compiler talking about?
 I can see there’s a <span